Employer Guide: What Employee Compensation Is Taxable?

 Taxable Pay and Benefits

 All payments your business makes to employees for work are taxable, including salaries and wages, tips, commissions and fees, benefits, and stock options.
-In addition, all benefits you provide employees.
+In addition, all the benefits you provide employees.
 Here are some more details

 All tip income.
 Tip income is included with all other income in the relevant boxes on Form W-2.
 Notice that allocated tips (those determined by a formula for all tipped employees) are to be shown in Box 8, but not in other income items.